C++ `constexpr` and Compile-Time

 1. Compile-Time Programming Overview

-C++ has three keywords for controlling when a value or function is evaluated: at compile time, at run time, or both.
+- 3 keywords for when evaluation happens — compile time, run time, or both.

 | Keyword | Meaning |